GAME-ON: Graph Attention Network based Multimodal Fusion for Fake News Detection: Introduction

-Building on the gaps from the previous literature for multimodal fake news detection and the recent success of GNNs, the main contributions of our work are as follows: \begin{enumerate} \item We propose \textbf{GAME-ON}, a novel end-to-end trainable GNN-based framework\footnote{Anonymized code added in the Supplementary material.} for identifying fake news on social media platforms using multimodal data; \item The proposed framework allows for granular interactions across (inter)- and within (intra)- modalities in order to fuse them early in the framework in a two-step process, decreasing information loss;
+(2).
+The proposed framework allows for granular interactions across (inter)- and within (intra)- modalities to fuse them early in the framework, decreasing information loss;

-\item With fewer trainable parameters, we propose a simple approach when compared to complicated state-of-the-art models.
-In particular, our model has $\sim$\textbf{65\%} fewer parameters than the best comparable baseline; and
+(3).
+With fewer trainable parameters, we propose a simple approach when compared to complicated state-of-the-art models.
+In particular, our model has $\sim$\textbf{91\%} fewer parameters than the best comparable baseline; and

-\item We assess our model on two publicly available real-world datasets, MediaEval 2015 and Sina Weibo.
-Our model outperforms the current state-of-the-art models on Twitter by an average of \textbf{11\%} in all performance indicators.
-On Weibo, our model maintains a competitive performance within a \textbf{2.6\%} margin of the respective complex models. \end{enumerate}
+(4).
+We assess our model on two publicly available real-world datasets, MediaEval 2015 and Sina Weibo.
+Our model outperforms the current state-of-the-art models on Twitter by an average of \textbf{11\%}, and achieves competitive performance on Weibo, with significantly fewer parameters.

 The rest of the paper is organized as follows.
-Section \ref{sec:related} examines the literature broadly from multimodal perspective.
+Section \ref{sec:related} examines the literature.
 The proposed framework is discussed in Section \ref{sec:method}.
-The experiments using real-world datasets and the ablation study of our proposed framework are covered in Section \ref{sec:experiments}.
-Finally, Section \ref{sec:conclusion} discusses the conclusion and future directions of this work.
+Experiments using real-world datasets are covered in Section \ref{sec:experiments}.
+Finally, Section \ref{sec:conclusion} discusses the implications and future work.